TheKeychainKingdom/EZMonitor/README.md

 make install (as root)

 ## Usage
-Add the Plasmoid to your Desktop ena enjoy.
+Add the Plasmoid to your Desktop and enjoy.

 ## Support
 Open an issue in git ...